XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 Load Saved Ledger
 -------------------------------------------------------------------------------
-You can start with a ledger version that was saved to disk if your `rippled` server was previously synced with the Ripple peer-to-peer network (either the production network or the [Test Net](tutorial-rippled-setup.html#parallel-networks)).
+You can start with a ledger version that was saved to disk if your `rippled` server was previously synced with the XRP Ledger peer-to-peer network (either the production network or the [Test Net](tutorial-rippled-setup.html#parallel-networks)).

 ### 1. Start `rippled` normally. ###